-Motion Graphics Further develops motion graphics in video, animation, and web motion graphics.
+ART 464 Motion Graphics 3 hours Further develops motion graphics in video, animation, and web motion graphics.
 Introduces developing creative concepts storyboards.
 Lab Fee.
 Prerequisite: ART 463.
 Offered spring semesters.

-ART 465 Typography & Layout

-ART 464

-Studies typography and layout as compositional tools and underlying principles relating to graphic design.
+ART 465 3 hours Typography & Layout Studies typography and layout as compositional tools and underlying principles relating to graphic design.
 Students explore the text and image relationship, including the design and effect of typography; covers the process of design, from research to comprehensive mock-up, to produce portfolio-quality designs, and software for manipulation of layouts and typography for purpose of making final output.
 Offered fall odd year.

-ART 481 Senior Portfolio

-Focuses on the selection, organization, and presentation of works that are representative of a student's best efforts and that demonstrate their potential as a professional artist.
+ART 481 Senior Portfolio 1 hour Focuses on the selection, organization, and presentation of works that are representative of a student's best efforts and that demonstrate their potential as a professional artist.
 Prerequisites: Senior standing and a major in art.
 Offered as needed.

-ART 482 Senior Exhibition

-Involves senior students preparing, arranging, and exhibiting their art work in an exhibition.
+ART 482 Senior Exhibition 1 hour Involves senior students preparing, arranging, and exhibiting their art work in an exhibition.
 Requires scheduling, promoting, installing, and documenting their senior exhibition.
 Prerequisites: Senior standing and a major in art.
 Offered as needed.

-ART 483 Art Internship

-Provides the art or graphic design major with experience in the field of either art or graphic design by applying the knowledge and skills learned in course work to on the job assignments and responsibilities.
+1-3 hours ART 483 Art Internship Provides the art or graphic design major with experience in the field of either art or graphic design by applying the knowledge field of either art or graphic design by applying the knowledge and skills learned in course work to on the job assignments and responsibilities.
 The final grade for the course will take into account participation, learning, thoroughness and quality of assignments, as evaluated by instructor and field supervisor.
 Offered fall and spring semesters.